SF takes back vaccine supply from One Medical after report claims they let people 'skip' line

 VACCINE TRACKER: Here's how CA is doing, when you can get a coronavirus vaccine

-San Francisco's Department of Public Health shared a letter with ABC7's Kate Larsen, that they sent to One Medial on Monday.
+San Francisco's Department of Public Health shared a letter with ABC7's Kate Larsen, that they sent to One Medical on Monday.

 In the letter, the city's COVID-19 command center directs One Medical to return 270 vials or 1,6000 doses of the Pfizer vaccine.
 DPH said they are redirecting those doses to other priority populations in the city, and that they have stopped allocating vaccine to One Medical.